 When this automatic thought began to take hold of him, I asked Jackson to "Shout it Down."
 I asked him to think of a mantra that he could shout over again that could challenge his own thoughts and also release some anger about his situation.
 Jackson chose the mantra, "I’m fine!
 This is how my body works!"

 When he was alone in his home, he often shouted these phrases, or variations.
 He stated, "It definitely relieved a lot of built-up anger.
 But I wasn’t shouting negative thoughts, they were positive, but the act of shouting allowed me to assert myself vocally when I couldn’t do it physically."
 Think of your Jackson.
 Would Shouting Down his or her automatic thoughts release built-up anger?

-On this track, we discussed concepts of automatic thoughts.
+In this section, we discussed concepts of automatic thoughts.
 These concepts of automatic thoughts included: negative automatic thoughts; helplessness; and automatic thought evaluation.

-On the next track, we will examine three concepts related to core beliefs.
+In the next section, we will examine three concepts related to core beliefs.
 These three concepts of core beliefs include: negative life events; self-identification; and culturally influenced core beliefs.

 Ehde, D. M., Dillworth, T. M., & Turner, J. A. (2014).
 Cognitive-behavioral therapy for individuals with chronic pain: Efficacy, innovations, and directions for research.
 American Psychologist, 69(2), 153–166.

 Gebler, F. A., & Maercker, A. (2014).
 Effects of including an existential perspective in a cognitive-behavioral group program for chronic pain: A clinical trial with 6 months follow-up.
 The Humanistic Psychologist, 42(2), 155–171.